|

 felt like they had to be in order to survive.

-everything, they were entwined and in fact deeply wanted to feel their
+entwined and in fact deeply wanted to feel

-water in front of me, its softness beckoning
+of me once again, its softness beckoning me

 again I felt it embrace my body with its